quickbendelat/outlookcalendarR/README.md

 remotes::install_github("quickbendelat/outlookcalendarR")
 ```

-You will also need to install RCCOMClient.
+You will also need to install RDCOMClient.

 For R \< 4.0: